How to use the ODM

 - These are identifier fields.

-- These are a date field (column M) and a free form field (column N) where you can enter in the indicated information.
+- These are a categorical field (column M), date field (column N) and a free form field (column O) where you can enter in the indicated information.

 Instrument template

-- These are free form fields where you can enter the
+- These are free-text fields where you can enter the `Name` (column B), `Model` (column C) and `Manufacturer` (column D) of the instrument.

 - Most of these fields are free form in which you can enter relevant information regarding your instrument